ligurio/openvz-packer-templates/README.md

     $ cd packer-templates
     $ packer build template.json

-If you want to build only VirtualBox.
+If you want to build only VirtualBox:

     $ packer build -only=virtualbox-iso template.json

-Parallel builds can be run on 0.6.0 or latest packer version.

-    $ packer build -parallel=true template.json

 Supported versions
 ------------------